mjuhanne/fyrtur-motor-board/README.md

 If writing fails with `ERROR common.c: stlink_flash_loader_run(0x8000000) failed! == -1` try power-cycling the motor board and/or retry flashing.

+## OTA update

+After first flashing the custom firmware with SWD interface the subsequent updates can be done vith ESP Wifi module (via UART interface) without ST-Link.
+Note that it is possible to brick the module if firmware upload is interrupted, so in any case it is recommended to solder wires to SWD header and route them outside the enclosure should you still need to manually flash the firmware in the future with the ST-Link.

 ## Motor board reverse engineering